lat-lon/deegree-workshop/README.md

 ### Database schema and deegree SQLFeatureStore configuration based on BLOB-mode GML application mapping

-1. Create the database
+1. Create the database using pgAdmin

-    1. As user postgres - `~/.deegree/ddl/ps-blob/create_ps_blob_db.sql`
+    1. As user postgres database

+        - `~/.deegree/ddl/ps-blob/create_ps_blob_db.sql`

-    2. As user deegree connected to ps_blob database - `~/.deegree/ddl/ps-blob/create_ps_blob_schema.sql`
+    2. As user deegree connect to ps_blob database and create the schema with

-2. GML application schema should be present already

-    3. `~/.deegree/workspace-ps/appschemas/ProtectedSites.xsd`

-3. Create the database connection configuration file

-    4. `~/.deegree/workspace-ps/jdbc/postgresDS_blob.xml`

-4. Create the SQLFeatureStore configuration file

-    5. `~/.deegree/workspace-ps/datasources/feature/ps_blob.xml`

-5. Create the WFS service configuration file

-    6. `~/.deegree/workspace-ps/services/wfs_ps_blob.xml`
+        - `~/.deegree/ddl/ps-blob/04_create_ps_blob_schema.sql`

-6. Reload the workspace to activate the changes!
+2. Reload the workspace to activate the changes!

 #### Service Address